XiYe20/NPVP/README.md

 ### Stage 2: NP-based Predictor training

-Given a trained Autoencoder from stage 1, we can load it for the training of NP-based Predictor.
-All the configuration files for Stage 2 training are stored under "./configs" directory, with the file name of "*_NPVP-D.yaml" or "_NPVP-S.yaml".
-Please read the configuration file before training, modify the directory for dataset, checkpoints saving, tensorboard log saving, ect., based on your own needs.
+With a trained Autoencoder from stage 1, we can load it for the training of the NP-based Predictor in stage 2.
+Configuration files for Stage 2 training are located in the "./configs" directory, with filenames ending in "*_NPVP-D.yaml" or "_NPVP-S.yaml".
+Prior to training, review the configuration file and adjust the dataset directory, checkpoint saving, TensorBoard log saving, etc., according to your specific requirements.

 Usage example:
 ```